 - Engage in covenant community with others

 - "Do life" with people whom God ordains

 - Embrace the diversity of the body

 - And strive to live out the "one anothers" of Scripture as God's family we place ourselves in the optimal environment for life change!

-"If you're not being mentored you're missing the boat!" - Jason Pankau of divine empowerment are given to all believers to grow God's Church.
+of divine empowerment are given to all believers to grow God's Church.